tetengo/tetengo.cpp/sample/transfer_trains/README.md

 - Blank
   - Out of the operational section of the train.

-Sample timetable files are supplied in data directory. (data directory is located in the same directory where this README.md exists.)
+There are sample timetable files supplied in data directory. (data directory is located in the same directory where this README.md exists.)

 - kagoshima_down.txt